-Judge refuses to block grazing in Eastern Oregon pastures
+Judge refuses to block grazing in eastern Oregon pastures

-PORTLAND — A federal judge this week denied a temporary restraining order sought by environmental groups to block grazing in six Eastern Oregon pastures.
+PORTLAND, Ore.
+(AP) — A federal judge this week denied a temporary restraining order sought by environmental groups that would block grazing in six eastern Oregon pastures.

 U.S. District Judge Michael Simon said the plaintiffs haven’t shown that cattle grazing on the pastures will cause irreparable harm to sage grouse or to rangeland research, The Capital Press reported.